 - logging road water quality exemptions.

 With salmon recovery it is important to differentiate between systematic improvements such as dam removal and operational “Band-Aids” like the return of hatchery salmon.
 In the Copper River Delta, for instance, natural runs of Chinook salmon are declining while harvests of wild-caught sockeye derived from hatchery fish are robust.
 It is critical that concern over the former condition not be ignored or down-played because of the success of the latter.
 We need our wild salmon and we need them to function completely as salmon should.
-In this vein, our Alaska field office is proposing a Copper River and Bearing River Deltas Wild Salmon Reserve.
+In this vein, our former Alaska field office proposed a Copper River and Bearing River Deltas Wild Salmon Reserve.

 Recognizing all of the above, Cascadia Wildlands has launched a set of initiatives designed to save our wild salmon heritage that: